gsharma/replicator/README.md

 ## Background
 The Replicator is an automaton to provide asynchronous streaming replication between potentially geographically distributed datastore instances.
 It is a lower-than-application-level data sync-service that can run in one of transmit, receive or transceive modes as a side-car standalone process on either side of a LAN or WAN-based transport.
 Both the transmitter/streamer and receiver are implemented to use non-blocking I/O over HTTP.
 The replication protocol as designed, is independent of the choice of the underlying data-store it is implemented on.
 For the initial phase, the replicator spans [Corfu](https://github.com/CorfuDB/CorfuDB) db clusters spread across multiple remote sites.

-## Key Design Concerns
+## Key Design Tenets

 ### Do No Evil Modes
 The Replicator provides no support for Byzantine fault tolerance.
 At the moment, the Replicator assumes Fail-Stop mode of operation.
 Besides practical concerns with trust management and extension through the layers, this keeps with the design tenet of simplicity and debug-ability.

 ### Fire-and-Forget Transmitters
-Replicator running in Transmitter mode does not wait for synchronous acknowledgement in response to events sent over the wire.
+Replicator running in Transmitter mode does not wait for any synchronous or asynchronous acknowledgement in response to events sent over the wire.
 It delegates concerns such as flow and congestion control to TCP and works via a NACK protocol (described later).

 ### Transports
 Transports are easily pluggable for the most part but practical concerns dictate a deliberate preference towards using HTTP over WAN.